Ford strengthens its business and prepares for sustained growth in 2026

 Ford Motor Company was founded by Henry Ford in 1903 in the US.
 The company’s primary business activities involve designing, manufacturing, and marketing a wide range of vehicles, including passenger cars, trucks, SUVs, and commercial vehicles.
 Additionally, Ford is actively involved in the financial sector through its subsidiary, Ford Motor Credit Company, which offers car buyers leasing, lending, and other financial products.

-The IPO occurred in 1956, making Ford the first automaker whose shares were traded on the New York Stock Exchange under the F ticker symbol.
-This opened up new opportunities for investors and facilitated the company’s continued growth and development.
+The IPO took place in 1956, making Ford the first automaker to be listed on the New York Stock Exchange under the ticker symbol “F.” This opened new opportunities for investors and supported the company’s continued growth and development.

 Today, Ford continues to innovate in the automotive industry, focusing on electric vehicles and autonomous technologies while improving the environmental performance of its products in response to evolving market demands and existing trends.